Unemployment Insurance Handbook for Employers (UCB-201-P)

 PART 1 - Wage Reporting

-As an employer covered under Wisconsin's Unemployment Insurance law you are required to report quarterly wage information for each of your employees.
+Employers covered under Wisconsin's Unemployment Insurance law are required to report quarterly wage information for each employee.
 This system of collecting detailed wage information is referred to as WAGE REPORTING.

 Reports are filed four times a year, based on the following reporting schedule: